parryc/thevoid/templates/zmnebi/verbs.md

 # Acknowledgements

 I would like to thank all of my Georgian teachers throughout the years.
 You have all been kind, patient, and enthusiastic – there's nothing more someone could want in a mentor.
 You've helped the flower of my interest in the language, culture, and country bloom!

+Furthermore, it goes without saying that this page would not be what it is without you, dear reader.
+Your comments, questions, and suggestions whether to me directly or elsewhere on the internet have been invaluable.

 A special and heartfelt thanks to ვესი, for agreeing on a whim to start this crazy journey. დიდი მადლობა, მეგობარო!